-Taxes Covered
+TAXES COVERED

-- 1. This Convention shall apply to taxes on income imposed on behalf of a Contracting State or local authorities, irrespective of the manner in which they are levied. - 2.
-There shall be regarded as taxes on income all taxes imposed on total income, or on elements of income, including taxes on gains from the alienation of movable or immovable property. - 3.
-The existing taxes to which the Convention shall apply are in particular: - 1) in Montenegro: - (1) the corporate profit tax; and - (2) the personal income tax;
+1. This Convention shall apply to taxes on income imposed on behalf of a Contracting State or of its political or administrative sub-divisions or local authorities, irrespective of the manner in which they are levied.

+2. There shall be regarded as taxes on income all taxes imposed on total income or on elements of income, including taxes on gains from the alienation of movable or immovable property.

-(hereinafter referred to as "Montenegrin tax");
+- 3. The existing taxes to which this Convention shall apply are in particular:

-- 2) in Ireland:
+- (a) in the case of Ireland:

-- (1) the income tax;
+- (i) the income tax;

-- (2) the income levy;
+- (ii) the universal social charge;

-- (3) the corporation tax; and
+- (iii) the corporation tax; and

-- (4) the capital gains tax;
+- (iv) the capital gains tax;

-(hereinafter referred to as "Irish tax").
+(hereinafter referred to as "Irish tax");